Skip to main content

 Next step if Octopus still looks right

 Check the numbers first.
-If Intelligent Go or Go still looks like a good fit after the live-rate and calculator checks, the referral-code guide explains how to use Matt's Octopus referral link without skipping the comparison step.
+If Intelligent Go or Go still looks like a good fit after the live-rate and calculator checks, the referral-code guide explains how to use the Octopus referral link without skipping the comparison step.

-Read the referral-code guide
+Read the £50 credit guide

-Get your £50 credit
+Get £50 credit with Octopus